MetalPetal/MetalPetal/README.md

 Before continuing on how MetalPetal handles color spaces, you may want to know what a color space is and how it affects the representation of color values.
 There are many articles on the web explaining color spaces, to get started, the suggestion is [Color Spaces - by Bartosz Ciechanowski](https://ciechanow.ski/color-spaces/).

 Metal textures do not store any color space information with them.
-Most of the color space handling in MetalPetal happens during the input (`MTIImage.init(...)`) and the output (`MTIContext.render...`) of image data.
+Most of the color space handling in MetalPetal happens during the input (`MTIImage(...)`) and the output (`MTIContext.render...`) of image data.

 ### Color Spaces for Inputs

 Specifing a color space for an input means that MetalPetal should convert the source color values to the specified color space during the creation of the texture.

 - When loading from `URL` or `CGImage`, you can specify which color space you'd like the texture data to be in, using `MTICGImageLoadingOptions`.
-If you do not specify any color space when loading a image, the device RGB color space is used.
+If you do not specify any option when loading a image, the device RGB color space is used (`MTICGImageLoadingOptions.default`).
+A `nil` color space disables color matching, this is an equivalent of using the color space of the input image.
+If the model of the specified color space is not RGB, the device RGB color space is used as a fallback.

 - When loading from `CIImage`, you can specify which color space you'd like the texture data to be in, using `MTICIImageRenderingOptions`.
-If you do not specify any color space when loading the `CIImage`, the device RGB color space is used.
+If you do not specify any option when loading a `CIImage`, the device RGB color space is used (`MTICIImageRenderingOptions.default`).
+A `nil` color space disables color matching.

 ### Color Spaces for Outputs